payeezy/google_pay/README.md

 - Token – identifies the Merchant
 - API Secret – used to compute the HMAC signature

-Refer to the [Getting Started Guide](https://github.com/payeezy/get_started_with_payeezy/blob/master/get_started_with_payeezy042015.pdf) for instructions how to register with FirstAPI and get the information to get you going.

 # Application Flow
 The typical flow of an application using Pay with Google will be as following:

- 1. Interacting with the user to get the service or merchandise that the user wishes to purchase.
+ 1. On the mobile app or website, the consumer selects the service or merchandise they wish to purchase and places it into their shopping cart.

- 2. Displaying the "Pay with Google" button.
+ 2. The "Pay with Google" button is displayed on the checkout page of the mobile app or website to allow the consumer to select as payment method.

- 3. Sending a credential request to Pay with Google with the Processor name and Merchant ID.
+ 3. The merchant/client server issues a credential request with the Merchant ID and Processor Name as First Data to Google.
+ For a full explanation of the API please refer to the [Developer Portal](https://developer.payeezy.com/).

- 4. Obtaining the Payment Credentials encrypted with the First Data key from Google.
+ 4. Google returns response with encrypted payment credentials signed with the First Data key to the merchant server.

- 5. Using the Payment Credentials to send the request to the FirstAPI server.

- 6. Process the request results
+ 5. The Merchant sends the encrypted payload to First Data.

+ 6. First Data decrypts and validates the payload,  and then processes the transaction and responds back to merchant with either an approval or decline response.

 The following sections describe in more detail how to use the FirstAPI credentials to interact with Pay with Google and with FirstAPI.

 ## Requesting Credentials

 To create the credential request the developer needs:
-1. The Merchant ID
+1. The First Data-issued Merchant ID
 2. The Gateway Tokenization parameter, which is set to 'firstdata'

 Google will return the encrypted payload to the app.

-## Issuing the FirstAPI Request
+## Request Header Parameters

-The FirstAPI request uses the RESTful library Volley to send the request to First Data (the payment processor.)
-As mentioned before, the remaining items issued by FirstAPI will be used when issuing the request.
-The following table describes where the items are used:
+The API request uses the RESTful library Volley to send the request to First Data (the payment processor.)
+The following table describes the parameters used as the request header:

 | Name | Used in |
 | --- | --- |